Getting a Flood Cert or Flood Certification on a Property

 The broker took the readings, one standing in the middle of a busy highway and the other at the lot.
 The flood certification form was filled out and submitted.
 The certification came through quickly, stating that the lot was not in the 100-year floodplain.
 This should have been enough because it would be the form filed with the county to get the building permit issued.

-Unfortunately, the bureaucrat at the county was not in the mood to be customer-friendly.
+Unfortunately, the clerk at the county office wasn't satisfied.
 She stated, "I've paced off the distance of the proposed slab from the arroyo, and it is in the flood zone.
 I don't care what the flood certification says!"

 The Moral of the Story